poyuliu/KTU/README.md

 The 16S amplicon denoising method unbiased picks high-quality sequence variants but generates a sparse feature table for subsequent multivariate statistical analysis.
 We introduce a k-mer based re-clustering method for improving the environmental and biological relevancies of ASV based microbiome associated study effectively.

-**Latest updates:** 2021/9/11
+**Latest updates:** 2021/9/13
-What's new in Version 1.0.2: correct the algorithm core of kmer-frequency calculation
+What's new in Version 1.0.2:
+1. correct the algorithm core of kmer-frequency calculation
+2. add kmer clustering options: kmer present scores (default) or kmer frequency

 ### Required packages:
 `Biostrings` for parsing DNA sequence (fasta format) files